 We would have just shy of four months to wait before our official cast bios were going to be released by CBS.
-For Millennials vs. Gen-X, there were six of us featured in the preview following the Kaôh Rōng finale – Chris, David, Mari, Taylor, Zeke, and myself – for us the cat was out of the bag.
-For myself it was somewhat of a relief, while I couldn’t comment on anything, at least I didn’t have to lie to friends and family about where I’d been until the official cast release in August.
+For Millennials vs. Gen-X, there were six of us featured in the preview following the Kaôh Rōng finale—Chris Hammons, David Wright, Mari Takahashi, Taylor, Zeke Smith, and myself.
+For us, the cat was out of the bag.
+For myself it was somewhat of a relief; while I couldn’t comment on anything, at least I didn’t have to lie to friends and family about where I’d been until the official cast release in August.

 Armchair quarterbacks are in their prime from the day of the cast release until the premiere of the season.
-Judging and critiquing every player based on a 30-second video clip, where, keep in mind, they are asked to answer a question, and a short-written bio.
-Chalk it up to naivety, but I had no idea the fans, bloggers and podcasters would so thoroughly examine this one document.
+Judging and critiquing every player based on a short-written bio and a 30-second video clip, where, keep in mind, they are asked to answer a question.
+Chalk it up to naivety, but I had no idea the fans, bloggers, and podcasters would so thoroughly examine this one document.
 My favorite is the “Who will you play like?” question, it’s a fair question to ask, but the truth is until you’re out there you really have no idea how you’ll play.
 Fans make comparisons as to who they think a player is like and in many cases they are flat out wrong.

 While I was in the middle of writing this article, Kellyn Bechtold, from last season’s Ghost Island, tweeted a screenshot of a private message sent to a new Season 37 cast member that was beyond simply being mean, it was disturbing and harassing.